AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab2.md

 ### Validate

-In order to connect your Multicloud environment to the office, we will create an **_External Connection_**.
+In order to connect your multi-region environment to the office, we will create an **_External Connection_**.
 This allows you to create a secure connectivity between the Cloud and the office with dynamic routing (BGP).

 Now let’s add the office connection.
 In Copilot, navigate to **_Networking --> Connectivity --> External Connections (S2C)_**.
 Click the **_+ External Connection_** button to add a new connection.